 Time spent supplementing supporting materials, public announcement, and objection handling is not counted toward the period specified in the preceding paragraph.

 Article 29.
 Handling of objections after registration is complete.
-Where an objecting party considers that a Data Property Rights registration involves an attribution dispute or a registration error, the party may raise an objection to the registration institution via the National Data Property Rights Registration Service Platform.
+Where an objecting party considers that a Data Property Rights registration involves an attribution dispute or a registration error, the party may raise an objection to the registration institution via the National Data Property Rights Registration Service System.
 Submission of an objection requires the objection application and preliminary evidence.

 The registration institution shall review the completeness of the objection materials.
 If complete, the institution shall provide written notice to the registration applicant within five working days of receiving the materials.